bluezephyr/python-tdd/animals/README.md

 ![Diagram](images/animals_initial.png)

 ## Scope
-In this tutorial we will experiment with Test Driven Development (TDD) and see if it can be used to help the design process.
+In this text we will experiment with Test Driven Development (TDD) and see if it can be used to help the design process.
 The implementation will be done in Python using the builtin unittest framework and mocking support.
 The idea is to address the problem is a strict TDD fashion which that we will not write a single line of code if we don't have a test for it.
 We will use the